elninotorres/Tic-Tac-Toe/Readme.md

 Goto https://www.myetherwallet.com after deploying to rinkeby network.
 Take the contract address and abi of tictactoe.json and paste in details provided to interfere with the contract.

+#Testing

+For testing run ganache in one terminal with --gasLimit=30000000000 truffle test in another terminal